Tax Exemption Programs

 Beginning in 2011, interest will be charged at 6% compound interest.
 Compound interest is calculated annually on the original principal (tax) amount and the interest that has accrued in all previous

 years.
-Please see the example on the State’s website at: Interest Formula
+Please see the example on the State’s website at: Deferral Info

 To remain in the program, you must "re-certify" every two years.
 This means you must re-apply for the program every other year and meet all of the qualifications.
 If you do not